ryan-mcclue/unsw/comp4920/ass2.md

 This offers a different framework for understanding ... by looking at patterns in data like ...

+What to extract data and turn it into actionable insight to make decisions to improve areas in life.

+TODO: Use this flow as first paragraph
+Data flow pipeline involves
+  1. raw data (algorithmic fairness)
+  2. preprocessing (responsible data management; clean data?)
+  3. analysis (user asks queries are inherently bias; i.e. asks false queries get false answers?)
+  4. decision (explanations)

+Things can go wrong in pipeline, resulting in discriminatory decision.
+Issues with raw data contributing to fairness.

+causal inference from complex relational data can form foundation for
+    F: algorithmic fairness,
+    A: responsible data management, avoiding false conclusions,
+    T: generating explanation

 (TODO: use tutorial slides for definitions)

 F1
 Fairness includes the correctness of a decision and the equitable treatment across different demographics.

+Whilst algorithms are in some way objective creatures, and don't possess capability to be racist or sexist.
+The input data to the pipeline is being collected from societies that are polluted with layers of institutionalised racism, discrimanation etc.
+Therefore, algorithms will pick up these discriminations and result in discriminatory outputs. e.g. Amazon AI recruiting tool showing bias against women (due to bias in training data)

 F2
+Fairness in a statistical context, is when 'positive' outputs have same porportion for protected and priveleged groups. i.e. statistical correlation.
+This is inconsistent (unable to satisfy all the time) and counterintuitive (cannot capture the social idea behind fairness) e.g. UC Berkely violated statistical parity of men and women acceptance rates, i.e. there was a correlation to gender and admittance (want them to be independent) Big disparity against women. however if look other graph of department, shows disparity against men.
+Simpson's paradox.
+Shows impossible to capture the intuition behind fairness using a statistical model.
+Furthermore, even if demographic parity is violated, this does not indicate unfair, just might be nature.
+Only discriminatory, if direct link can be shown.

+Once found out about correlation, must ask why is there this correlation (statisical cannot).
+Causal can answer why are gender and admittance correlated.
+Causal encodes significant variables, e.g. gender, admittance and encodes edge if related.
+So, must assume gender is connected to choice of department.
+However, due to human nature, there are way more factors affecting this.
+Causality allows to answer what would be outcome if change some variable, i.e. answer a hypothetical/counterfactual. e.g. what would be admission rates if all people were female? e.g. what would be admission rates if all people were male? if these are different, can establish discrimination causally. however, we don't have all this data, so causual inference is a missing data problem. can only emulate data with randomised experiment, yet still an estimate.

 A1